codershubham/Calculator/README.md

 # Calculator
+OS Requirement : 4.1 and above
-It is a basic calculator application which perform the calculation for two numbers.
+It is a basic calculator application.